svallamsetti/asn-label-edi-validation/README.md

 If any mismatches are found, the validator sets `success` to `false` and adds human readable messages to an `errors` list in the JSON output so the user can easily identify the problem fields.
+When the overall quantity for a PO line matches the EDI value but one or more individual pack quantities differ, the validator reports a total mismatch with a message indicating that packs had conflicting quantities.